 GALECA officially accepts new members April through August ahead of award season, though journalists are welcome to apply at any time.

 Those who are interested in joining GALECA must submit five recent pieces of their work from within the two most recent months.

-To remain active year to year, members must be able to show they are currently and regularly writing, reporting and/or editing pieces about television and/or film for at least one legitimate media outlet, be it print, TV, radio or online.
+To remain active year to year, members must be able to show they are currently and regularly writing, reporting and/or editing pieces about television and/or film for at least one legitimate media outlet.

-Members must also pay dues (currently $35 per year), and participate in the voting process of our Dorian Awards, to be considered fully active.
+Members must also pay dues (currently $35 per year) and participate in the voting process of our Dorian Awards.

 Bloggers are welcome, provided their site represents their livelihood and is exceptional in legitimacy, presentation and popularity.

 For information on college-student membership, please see Join Us! on this site.